The revised BMW 1 Series will continue for many to be the premium hatch of choice in its hotly-contested sector. Jonathan Crouch takes a look.

 No car manufacturer has made quite such impressive progress as BMW in the field of improving efficiency.
 As well as Brake Energy Regeneration, electric power steering, the optimum gearshift indicator and the auto Start Stop function, standard equipment for the improved BMW 1 Series model range also includes ECO PRO mode, which can be activated using the included Driving Experience Control switch.
 On some cars specified with an automatic transmission, ECO PRO mode now also offers a coasting function.
 In addition, vehicles with the Professional Navigation system come with a Proactive Driving Assistant function, which tells the driver when to lift off the throttle ahead of corners, turn-offs, roundabouts and speed limits.

 What's the net effect of all this eco geekery?
 Well, it's actually rather impressive.
-You'd expect a 116d ED Plus model to net some decent figures and that doesn't disappoint with 83.1mpg and 89g/km.
-Even the rapid 120i can nudge 50mpg, while the all-wheel drive 120d manages 62.8mpg.
-At the top of the range, the ballistic M140i can get over 36mpg and emits 179g/km in manual guise.
+You'd expect a 116d diesel model to net some decent figures and that doesn't disappoint with up to 50.4mpg on the combined cycle and up to 111g/km.
+Even the rapid 120i can manage 37.2mpg, while the all-wheel drive 120d manages up to 45.6mpg.
+At the top of the range, the ballistic M140i can get up to 32.5mpg and emits 138g/km.

 Slowly but surely, BMW are excising each and every flaw in the 1 Series' makeup.
 When the car was originally launched in first generation form, it had plenty of flaws.
 It wasn't good looking, interior packaging was awful, the cabin quality wasn't all that it could have been and it wasn't actually that exciting to drive.
 The second generation model corrected many of these faults and this improved version finesses the package still further.
 While it's still not the most elegant looking hatch on the market, it's no longer conspicuously weird-looking.
 You could even call the latest car handsome, which would be a first for a 1 Series hatch.